What are the Ramsar sites in India? How can you memorize the names of Indian wetlands?Read further to know more.

 The Montreux Record

-The Montreux Record is a register of wetland sites on the List of Wetlands of International Importance where changes in ecological character have occurred, are occurring, or are likely to occur as a result of technological developments, pollution or other human interference.
+The Montreux Record is a register of wetland sites on the List of Wetlands of International Importance where changes in ecological character have occurred, are occurring, or are likely to occur due to technological developments, pollution, or other human interference.
 It is maintained as part of the Ramsar List.

 Interesting facts about Ramsar Convention/Sites